jparker/rot13/README.md

 # Rot13

 This is an over-engineered implementation of ROT13 encoding.
-It provides a very simple example of an Elixir application with regular tests, doctests, type specifications, and an escript.
+It provides a very simple example of an Elixir application with regular tests, property tests, doctests, type specifications, and an escript.

 (I make no promises that these are examples of best practices of any of these features, but it gave me a chance to practice.)